 If you are currently using a free Zoom account to host meetings, you must transition to a University-licensed account.
 Anyone teaching a course in Spring quarter will automatically be provisioned an account.
-If you do not have one and need to request one, please contact BSDIS.
-Note that you do not need a Zoom account in order to join and participate in meetings, so please only request an account if you need to host meetings.

 If you need to use Zoom for clinical research purposes, please see additional details for BSD employees with clinical responsibilities.